 Some common examples:

 Rocks and minerals are formed in a series of cycles.
 Volcanic activity causes hot magma to pierce the Earth’s surface, where it cools and hardens into various sorts of igneous rocks.
 Other material may be coughed up from below ground at the same time as igneous or metamorphic rock.
 As these rocks are weathered by ice, water and wind, they are broken down into smaller grains which are then carried to the sea or lake floors, where they accumulate, eventually to form sedimentary rocks.
 These rocks may then be pushed by subduction down to a hotter, denser level where they are converted into igneous or metamorphic rocks and the cycle continues again2)This is only one of the cycles of nature.
 It may be compared to, e.g., the water cycle (clouds – rain – bodies of water – evaporation – clouds) or the nitrogen cycle (fixation – assimilation – nitrification – denitrification)..
 Such cycles have been active for 4 billion years.

 The Earth consists of several layers.
 From the center:

 1. The core, around 2500 km in radius, is composed of heavy metals such as iron and nickel and has two layers:

 2. The layer outside the core is called the mantle and constitutes about 2/3 of the Earth’s mass.
-It is around 2800 km in radius and is composed mostly of light elements with some heavy ones.
+It is around 2800 km in radius and is composed mostly of light elements.
 It has three layers:

 3. Outside the so-called Moho discontinuity in the lithosphere lies the Earth’s crust, attached to the outer mantle.
 Above the Moho, the rocks are lighter and felsic, constituted primarily of silica, the principal constituent of surface rocks.
 There two kinds of crust: